Help us translate

 • Being fluent in spoken and written language you intend to translate to

-• Being dedicated to see the translation process through to the end, as well as continuously maintaining translated files
+• Being dedicated to seeing the translation process through to the end, as well as continuously maintaining translated files

 • Having an account in Crowdin - it's free and easy.
 For an introduction to using Crowdin, check out https://support.crowdin.com/crowdin-intro/